OzzyProjects/datalink_layer_sniffer/README.md

 # Datalink layer sniffer for Linux

+<ins>Added : NTP, SMB/Mailslot/Browser, the obscure one Canon BJNP and 802.3 frames with LLC</ins>

 **NEW RELEASE WITH BLUETOOTH IMPLEMENTATION - WORK IN PROGRESS**

 **/!\ <ins>THE MODULE ENGINE FOR BLUETOOTH</ins> IS DEVELOPPED IN THE EXPERIMENTAL BRANCH.
 NO REAL BUG CHECKS, JUST THINKING ABOUT NEW APPROACHS AND CONCEPTS/!\ !**